 Lasertherapy: natural healing with the power of light

-High-power laser therapy with OptonPro offers a very wide range of therapy: highly effective pain therapy with local efficacy directly at the site of pain and with systematic pain control.
-In addition to the analgesic effect, biostimulation achieves rapid tissue regeneration.
+High-power laser therapy with OptonPro offers a very wide range of applications: pain therapy with local efficacy directly at the site of pain.
+In addition to the analgesic effect, biostimulation achieves accelerated tissue regeneration.

 Indications primarily include musculoskelettal diseases, tendinopathies, neuralgia and skin disorders.